s-20/unnamed/Burn.md

 Either way, you've put a strain on the relationship, and probably shouldn't push it.
 Calling upon the Connection at all before the Burn is removed permanently reduces its stack by 1.
 Trying to burn it again permanently reduces its stack to 0 - they're done with you.

 Connection stack lost this way cannot be restored without some sort of role play efforts on your part.
 You must demonstrate loyalty, get your job back, buy them flowers, or whatever it takes to get back in good graces.
 Depending on the situation, this may be impossible.

-[Advancements](Advancement.md) and [Adjustment Points](AdjustmentPoints.md) cannot be used to recover lost Connections, although they can be regained through Awards and role play.

 ## Recovering from Burn